-Investment in private companies can provide relief from Inheritance Tax after only two years of ownership.
+Investment in private companies can provide relief from Inheritance Tax after only two years of ownership through Business Property Relief.
 The business must be a qualifying business and the asset must qualify as relevant business property.
 In these terms, a business includes a business carried on in the exercise of a profession or vocation.

-For more information on how you make appropriate Inheritance Tax plans, contact the team on 01329 222075 or emailing us at firstname.lastname@example.org.
+For more information on how you make appropriate Inheritance Tax plans, or if you are interested in learning more about gifting property to your children, contact the team on 01329 222075 or emailing us at email@example.com.